Some Treatments & Procedures We Offer

 During balloon angioplasty, the physician numbs a specific area of the patient’s body using a local anesthetic.
 Then, the physician inserts a long, thin tube (catheter) with a deflated balloon at the tip into the femoral artery, located in the upper thigh or groin area.
 The balloon-tipped catheter is guided to the heart and site of the blockage.
 The physician rapidly inflates the balloon, which pushes the plaque in the artery back against the wall of the artery.
 The catheter is then removed, but a wire mesh tube, or stent, is often permanently implanted to hold the artery open.
 After the balloon angioplasty, the patient is given time to recover and usually goes home after about 24 hours.

-A procedure to hold an artery open, usually performed immediately following a balloon angioplasty.
+Coronary stent is a procedure to hold an artery open, usually performed immediately following a balloon angioplasty.
 While the balloon-tipped catheter is still in place, your doctor inserts a wire mesh tube, or stent, through the catheter.

 Stenting is a catheter-based procedure in which a small, expandable wire mesh tube is inserted into a diseased artery, providing a support to hold the artery open.
 First performed in the mid-1980s and approved by the U.S. Food and Drug Administration in 1994, stenting currently is performed most often in conjunction with other catheter-based procedures.